 Goodbye JSE, hello Soweto Stock Exchange?
 Asset-finance firm Sum1, which helps stokvels invest in township businesses, reckons it has the ingredients to be a new capital exchange… by Ruby Delahunt December 11, 2025 Investing & Finance

-Africa’s equities: Tiny by size, towering by returns African stock markets have shown strong returns over the past two years – in dollar terms too.
+Africa’s equities: tiny by size, towering by returns African stock markets have shown strong returns over the past two years – in dollar terms too.
 What’s causing this?
 And is it sustainable?… by Tim Cohen August 21, 2025 Economy & Markets·Pan-African